sombiee/spotify-serverless-ETL-pipeline/README.md

 # spotify-serverless-ETL-pipeline
-This toyproject is done to build a serverless data pipeline to analyse `Top 50 Global` playlist from Spotify: How Top 50 Global songs are changed, which song lasts longer by their properties, etc. Since `Top 50 Global` playlist updates daily, we need daily triggered event to dump data from Spotify API, extract valuable data from dump, transform into structured schema, and load transformed data into analyze pipeline, where SQL is excutable.
+This toy project is done to build a serverless data pipeline to analyse `Top 50 Global` playlist from Spotify: How Top 50 Global songs are changed, which song lasts longer by their properties, etc. Since `Top 50 Global` playlist updates daily, we need daily triggered event to dump data from Spotify API, extract valuable data from dump, transform into structured schema, and load transformed data into analyze pipeline, where SQL is excutable.

 ## Architecture
 ![serverless-etl](https://user-images.githubusercontent.com/43290363/224507907-2b22a26f-7a9a-420a-adc5-6c959c217658.png)